osm-search/Nominatim/data-sources/wikipedia-wikidata/README.md

 This step downloads and converts [Wikidata](https://dumps.wikimedia.org/wikidatawiki/) page data SQL dumps to postgreSQL files which can be processed and imported into Nominatim database.

-- Script processes data from whatever set of Wikipedia languages are specified.
+- Script processes data from whatever set of Wikipedia languages are specified in the initial languages array

-- Script presumes that the user has already processed Wikipedia tables as specified above.
+- Script presumes that the user has already processed Wikipedia tables as specified above

 Wikidata processed here can then be used to enrich the wikipedia-articles table for improved Nominatim search results.

 To download, convert, and import the data, then process required items, run:
 ```
-cd data-sources/wikidata
 ./wikidata_import.sh
 ```